jswny/sad/README.md

 1. Include this action in your workflow by one of the supported methods:

-   - Include it as a regular action: `jswny/sad@v3.0.0`
+   - Include it as a regular action: `uses: jswny/sad@v3.0.0`
    - Include it as a Docker image to prevent having to build the image each time the action is run: `uses: docker://ghcr.io/jswny/sad:v3.0.0`

 2. Pass in any configuration which hasn't been provided by the configuration file source as environment variables into the action.
 Command line configuration is not supported by the action.